Protecting Natural Legacy Through Natural Heritage Systems

 - Wednesday, February 10, 2021 at 7:00 pm (UCPR)

-Sessions will feature live presentations from SNC staff and opportunities to pose general questions in the live chat feature.
+Sessions featured live presentations from SNC staff and opportunities to pose general questions in the live chat feature.

 SNC has been working with the Counties and partner municipalities to review existing environmental and land-use development policies and issues while preparing draft Natural Heritage System maps.
 Several workshops with municipal planners and stakeholders were held at project onset to gather information, data, and identify gaps and opportunities in the existing provincial and local policy framework.